 The book series

-ME is a story of a vile, evil man named Jeremy Wickcliff, whose wife, Lucy, arranged his death years ago to save the town of Sleepy Meadows from his wrath of destruction.
+Midnight's Edge begins when a young woman named Shelly Hawkins-Wickcliff realizes she's been tricked by the vile, spirit of Jeremy Wickcliff.
+Years ago, Jeremy's wife, Lucy, a witch, arranged his death to save the town of Sleepy Meadows from his wrath of destruction.

 In the present time, he has been plotting from the ghost realm, a place of purgatory, to return to the mortal realm to seek revenge on those who wronged him and reclaim the life ripped away from him.
 The residents of Sleepy Meadows don't know what they are up against and must face the past and the future to bring Jeremy and his family down.

 Book 3 in the series.

 It would soon be Midnight’s Edge or ME as the witches call it, a time of the night when the veil between the living and dead disappears.